 The fifth annual training will teach libraries of all types to lead community change.

-ALA and The Harwood Institute for Public Innovation have announced their fifth annual training opportunity to help libraries strengthen their role as agents of positive change in their communities.
+ALA and The Harwood Institute for Public Innovation have announced their fourth annual training opportunity to help libraries strengthen their role as agents of positive change in their communities.

 The 2017 Public Innovators Lab for Libraries will be held Oct.
 18 to 20, 2017, at the Loudermilk Center in Atlanta, Georgia.
 Librarians, community partners and stakeholders in libraries of all types — public, academic, school and specialty libraries — are encouraged to participate.